051error/Stretch3_Simulation/README.md

 make controller
 ```

+`make sim`, `make controller`, and `make test` will exit with a clear message if ROS 2 is not sourced first.

 | Command | Purpose |
 |---------|---------|
 | `make install` | `pip install -e .` (editable package + CLI tools) |